tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ## Chapter 4: Loops And Conditions

 Now the time has come to discuss loops.
-You may have noticed that I mentioned them towards the end of the last chapter.
-Overall, I believe the idea of loops is much easier than the material that you just tackled.
-The reason I introduce them so late is that they tend to add quite a bit of complication to the logic of programs, especially when they are interacting with conditional statements as we will see.
+Overall, the idea of loops is much easier than the material that we just tackled.
+The reasoning for introducing them at this point is that they tend to add quite a bit of complication to the logic of programs, especially when they are interacting with conditional statements, as we will see.
 An approachable way to begin explaining the essence of both would be that they are temporal constructs.
 They either dictate how many times something should occur (loops), or influence if/when a piece of code should execute (conditions).
 Conditions could also be seen as rules for states, which decide what action we will take, removing the